Leadership Training for Administrators.

 EdFOCUS helps districts establish job descriptions and annual performance review systems that align with the evaluation domains, including [1.0] continuous improvement; [2.0] instruction and the use of data; [3.0] school operations, resources, and learning environment; [4.0] a school culture of collaborative leadership; and [5.0] focus on the parents and community engagement.
 More importantly, EdFOCUS provides training in each domain consisting of modeling, coaching, and demonstrations of how the behaviors “look” when performed successfully.

-EdFOCUS will help administrators sharpen their personal leadership skills, including (a) Goal-Setting and devising one’s own Professional Growth Plan; (b) Communication and Professionalism; (c) Enriching Skills and Knowledge; and (d) monitoring Measures of Student Academic Growth.
+EdFOCUS helps administrators sharpen their personal leadership skills, including (a) Goal-Setting and devising one’s own Professional Growth Plan; (b) Communication and Professionalism; (c) Enriching Skills and Knowledge; and (d) monitoring Measures of Student Academic Growth.
 The Ohio model incorporates a performance rating rubric to determine an overall principal effectiveness rating, based on the above domains and personal leadership competencies.

-Among the topics offered by EdFOCUS for Leadership Training are -
+Among the topics offered by EdFOCUS for Leadership Training are:

-- Time studies - how is the Principal’s time spent?
+- Time studies—how is the Principal’s time spent?

 - How to better use high-stakes test data with the school staff